 The invoices must be in a XML file according to the “FatturaPA” format to transmit them through the Exchange System (Sistema di Interscambio).
 You can find detailed information about the format requirements of the FatturaPa and the Exchange System in the Italian Tax Authorities’ website.

-According to the Decree 127/2015, taxpayers who are opting to use the B2B e-invoicing system must communicate their decision before the 31 December of the previous year.
+According to the Decree 127/2015, taxpayers who opting to use the B2B e-invoicing system, must communicate their decision before the 31 December of the previous year.
 This option will be effective for the current and the following 4 calendar years.
 If not revoked, the option will be automatically renewed every 5 years for the following 5 years.

 Since the data of the e-invoices will be automatically collected by the Italian tax authorities, the taxpayers will benefit from some administrative and fiscal advantages.

 The most important is that taxpayers will not be required to submit electronically every 3 months all data concerning the invoices issued, received and any variations (the so-called “Spesometro”).
 Likewise, taxpayers will be exempt from Intrastat returns related to the Intra-community movements of goods and services and from the communication of the transactions made with companies located in black listed countries.

 Furthermore, Italian tax authorities will handle the VAT refund of those taxpayers within 3 months from the submission of the claim.